 Book Week 2018 – Activity Ideas

-Are you ready to Find Your Treasure!
-Book Week is the perfect time for getting people engaged with their library.
+Are you ready to Find Your Treasure?
+Book Week is the perfect time for engaging people with their library.
 And this year’s theme offers plenty of ideas for activities.

 No surprise that a treasure hunt will head this list.
 But there are plenty of treasure hunts to choose from.

 Book Week 2018 – Display Ideas

 The theme for Book Week 2018 is Find Your Treasure.

 The theme offers plenty of inspiration for displays: literary treasures, pirates, Treasure Island, under the sea and treasure hunts.

 The official artwork for Book Week 2018 has been released.
 Created by the talented Anna Walker, these gorgeous images are the perfect inspiration for a display.
 As well as free email signatures and social media banners, a range of merchandise is available to purchase.

 The beautiful setting of children and animals high up in the treetops is stunning.
 Our library plans to recreate this scene by turning the library circulation desk into a giant tree.
 Check out this post for more details.

 Looking for sunken treasure?
 Well, under the sea you go.
 I have always wanted to hang waves of blue fabric from the ceiling of the library, and this seems like the perfect opportunity.
 Coral made from pool noodles, seaweed made from plastic table cloths, and a range of sea creatures made by the students in the makerspace.
 And every library needs their own mermaid.
 Check out this under the sea party decor from Press Print Party.